brycewray/hugo-site/content/posts/2020/10/conversation-piece.md

 - Fairly easily customized interface.

 #### Disadvantages
-- The heaviest of all of these---about *930 KB* of code and files in my own use---probably because it's essentially forum software acting as commenting software.
+- The heaviest of all of these --- about *930 KB* of code and files in my own use --- probably because it's essentially forum software acting as commenting software.
 Indeed, this is the main reason I stopped using it after a number of months of being a very happy Talkyard user.
 - [Briefly tracks each incoming IP address (or IP subnet) and installs a browser cookie](https://www.talkyard.io/-/privacy-policy), so your privacy policy will need to take that into account.

 #### Pricing